Miltonr87/Beer-Caps-Game/README.md

 ### Rules Of The Game:

 You need to find 5 beers🍺 caps in 10 shots🎯.
+The board is mapped with the coordinates from A to G (on the vertical line) and 0 to 6 (on the horizontal line).

 Are you a real drinker guy or a nerd one?!

 ### Live Demo